LEADERSHIP

 Pastoral Ministry in Aleppo

 Since assuming pastoral leadership of the Armenian Evangelical Bethel Church in 1993, Rev. Dr. Selimian has guided the congregation through profound regional changes.
-His ministry has emphasized faithful biblical preaching, structured congregational life, theological education, youth formation, and pastoral care across generations.

 Institutional and Educational Leadership